-Included with your student bill, you will receive a Semester Response Form that should be signed and returned to the Student Billing Office.
-In addition to notifying the Student Billing Office of your pending aid, you must authorize them to deduct other charges (bookstore, health insurance, etc.) from your pending aid.
+Included with your student bill, you will receive a Semester Response Form that should be signed and returned to the Student Accounts Office.
+In addition to notifying the Student Accounts Office of your pending aid, you must authorize them to deduct other charges (bookstore, health insurance, etc.) from your pending aid.

 How do I get a bookstore account to pay for my books?

 If the amount of the financial aid you will receive is greater than your tuition bill, you may be able to use part of the remainder for a bookstore account.
 This will allow you to charge your books to your account, and the charge will be added to your bill.
 Bookstore accounts can be found on WebAdvisor two weeks prior to the start of classes, and one week prior to the beginning of the charge period at the bookstore.

 Financial Aid Office, 1350 West Street, Pittsfield, MA 01201 - www.berkshirecc.edu/financialaid